MicrosoftDocs/azure-reference-other/studio-module-reference/train-vowpal-wabbit-version-7-10-model.md

 ###  <a name="bkmk_Options"></a> Supported and unsupported parameters

-This section describes support for Vowpal Wabbit command line parameters in Azure Machine Learning Studio.
+This section describes support for Vowpal Wabbit command line parameters in Azure Machine Learning Studio (classic).

-You cannot use the following command-line arguments in Azure Machine Learning Studio.
+You cannot use the following command-line arguments in Azure Machine Learning Studio (classic).

 -   The input/output options specified in [Vowpal Wabbit Wiki - Command-line-arguments](https://github.com/JohnLangford/vowpal_wabbit/wiki/Command-line-arguments)